Litter

 How can I help keep my area clear of litter?

-We know that the best way to prevent people from littering and other anti-social behaviour is to show that an area is loved and well cared for.
-People are less likely to litter if an area is tidy and well used.
+The best way to prevent people from littering is to show that an area is loved and well cared for.
+People are less likely to undertake antisocial behaviour if an area is tidy and well used .

 Every year millions of Brits take part in litter picking campaigns, either on their own or as part of groups.
 Your Local council may be able to help you with this by providing equipment and collecting any rubbish you collect.